c128lib/Reference/Vic.md

 stack of thin lines fills the screen display.

-Actually, for a color display there are three separate beams working in conjunction to draw each line—one each for the colors red, green, and blue.
+Actually, for a color display there are three separate beams working in conjunction to draw each line-one each for the colors red, green, and blue.
 Each dot in the thin screen line consists of red, green, and blue points.
 When the relative intensities of the red, green, and blue points are varied, the